nfour/xcomponent/README.md

 // Your compositional root for `X` import { X as XComponent } from '@n4s/XComponent';
-import { useRootState } from './RootState'; // Your custom hook import { SomeValueModel } from './models/SomeValueModel'; // Your custom class
+import { useRootState } from './RootState'; // Your custom hook import { SomeDateRelatedModel } from './models/SomeDateRelatedModel'; // Your custom class

 import dayjs from 'dayjs';
 import timezonePlugin from 'dayjs/plugin/timezone';